piotrkulpinski/openalternative/README.md

 Join us in creating the biggest **directory of open source software**.

+## Other projects

+We are also working on other projects you might be interested in:

+- [EuroAlternatives](https://euroalternative.co) - A directory of European alternatives to Big Tech giants.
+- [DevSuite](https://devsuite.co) - A collection of tools for developers.
+- [Dirstarter](https://dirstarter.com) - A Next.js boilerplate for creating directory websites.

 ## Sponsoring

 OpenAlternative is an GPL-3.0-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.
 If you'd like to join them, please consider [sponsoring OpenAlternative's development](https://github.com/sponsors/piotrkulpinski).